 - Belmont University, a 4-year private institution, provides classrooms built for photography-specific training.
 It offers a minor in photography.
 Belmont is about three miles from downtown Nashville.

-- Located around three miles from downtown, Watkins College of Art, Design and Film is a 4-year college enrolling the smallest student population.
+- Located around 2.5 miles from downtown, Watkins College of Art, Design and Film is a 4-year college enrolling the smallest student population.
 Watkins students can earn a bachelor's degree in photography.

 Find schools that offer these popular programs

 - Cinematography and Film Production

 - Film and Cinema Studies